 You have heard all the crazy stories regarding emails; students mistakenly send their assignments to work or mistakenly address a mass email to the wrong person.

-To avoid embarrassment or losing a potential client, spend a few seconds reading through your email.
+To avoid embarrassment or losing a potential client, make sure you meet all the requirements of a good email.
+Spend a few seconds reading through your email.
 Ensure that you have made no grammatical errors and that everything that needs attention has been highlighted.

 How to Ask for an Email Address Via Email